 What actually happens when you exercise and why these changes are relatively age-independent is hardwired into our biology and includes the induction of a variety of synthetic pathways when muscle is exposed to resistance training and increased activity.
 These simply don’t turn off when we age, but remain ready to respond to at any time.

-Body fat percentage along with resting heart rate is a great measure of fitness level, since it is the only body measurement which directly calculates a person’s relative body composition without regard to height or weight.
+Body fat percentage along with resting heart rate and heart rate variability is a great measure of fitness level, since it is the only body measurement which directly calculates a person’s relative body composition without regard to height or weight.
 The widely used body mass index (BMI) provides a measure that allows for an estimate of healthy weight of an individual based on their height.
 While BMI largely increases as adiposity increases, due to differences in body composition, other indicators of body fat give more accurate results.

 We have reviewed a number of smart scales which can help you keep tabs on body fat.
 Or you can use a hand-held body fat monitor for more precise analysis on how you are progressing with your workouts.
 There are also lots of wearables which can help you to keep on top of your fitness or count those reps and sets when you hit the gym.